vielhuber/gists/gists/namespaces  composer psr-4 autoload split up structure classes #php/README.md

 - namespaces are a virtual directory structure for your classes
 - without namespaces, there is a potential conflict between class names in different packages
+- with namespaces, you can have same class names / function names in different namespaces (they do not collide)
 - important: there is NO connection between namespaces and your file structure (this connection only comes into play when using psr-4 autoloading)
 - example without namespaces
 ```php